DANCE AND MUSIC

 Our facilities are not child-friendly, so we think it’s best to organise another caretaker for the workshops and parties.
 If this is absolutely no option for you, but you want to come anyway, please get in touch first.

 We won't be organising hosting for the event.
-However we will set up an unmoderated Google sheet where people can ask for/offer hosting, or share AirBnBs, or find a ride.
+However we will set up a channel on Discord.